Rebar: Reinforcing a Matching Estimator with Predictions from High-Dimensional Covariates: A Simulation Study

 \subsection{Rebar's Performance Under Non-Linearity}

 We conducted a parallel simulation study to investigate rebar's performance when the distribution of $y_C$, conditional on $X$, differs greatly between the remnant and the matched set.
-Since it is the match that determines which subjects are in the matched set and which are in the remnant, and the data generation occurs prior to the match, we could not determine the distribution of $y_C$ in the remnant exactly.
+Since it is the match that determines which subjects are in the matched set and which are in the remnant, and the data generation occurs prior to the match, we could not set the distribution of $y_C$ in the remnant exactly.
 Instead, we let the data generating model for $y_C$ vary with $Pr(Z=1)$, subjects' probabilities of being treated.
 To do so, we modified both the outcome model (\ref{eq:outcome}) and the treatment model (\ref{eq:treatment}).
 To select treated subjects, we chose those $2n_T$ with the highest linear predictors, as defined in equation (\ref{eq:treatment}), and assigned half to treatment.
 That left an ``untreatable'' group of subjects with $Pr(Z=1)=0$.
 For the untreatable subjects, $y_C$ was generated as in (\ref{eq:outcome}).
-For the $2n_T$ subjects with $Pr(Z=1)=0.5$, the outcomes were generated as $\overline{\covVec\beta^*}-\covVec\beta^*+\epsilon$, where $\beta^*$ is the concatenation of a vector of five $1$s with $\beta$.
+For the $2n_T$ subjects with $Pr(Z=1)=0.5$, the outcomes were generated as $\overline{\covVec\beta^*}-\covVec\beta^*+\epsilon$, where $\beta^*$ is the concatenation of a vector of five $1$s with $\beta$ and $\overline{\covVec\beta^*}$ is the sample average of all subjects' $\covVec\beta^*$.
 Finally, we transformed $y_C$ to $-y_C$, so that the omitted variable bias would be positive, as in Section~\ref{sec:sim-results}.
 In this study, the relationship between $\covVec$ and $y_C$ for subjects who could be treated was precisely the opposite of the relationship for subjects who could not.
-The worry here is that $\algorithm$ will be severely misleading, if it is fit in the remnant and extrapolated to the matched set.
+The worry here was that $\algorithm$ would be severely misleading, if fit in the remnant and extrapolated to the matched set.